 LUSD will ensure first that all students are accounted for and engaging in distance learning.
 To address social emotional needs, LUSD employs Counselors at almost every school site.
 These counselors developed a decision/action flowchart for exactly what steps must be taken when a student is disengaged from the daily instructional process and this has been presented to all teaches as part of the district's distance learning plan.
 Additionally, the distance learning plans includes 30 minutes of social emotional learning daily in each classroom.
 This is supported by anchor lessons from the each school counselor followed by daily instruction/activities provided by the classroom teacher.
 A lesson bank has also been provided to teachers and they may use lessons from their site adopted social emotional learning curriculum.
 Students who demonstrate or articulate the need for mental health support will be referred to their school counselor.
 The school counselor may provide consultation to the family, a referral to an outside agency, and/or small group or individual support to the student.
 Additionally, LUSD partners with several agencies for mental health support for students.
 Counselors or the Coordinator of Student Support are able to help with referrals and intake for services with our partner agencies.
 Some families choose to self-refer and others work with school staff to access services.

 LUSD will administer a socio-emotional screener, piloted last year, to all students to determine the need for additional socio-emotional supports.
-Additionally, each students' voice will be heard during each socio-emotional lesson delivered daily.
-Students who need additional support will be monitored through strategies such as check in, check out with the school counselors.

 For staff, several professional development sessions were offered on the District Professional Development Day to strengthen their skills and resources related to student mental health and support.
 These included: SEL in the Middle School: Using the LUSD Lesson Bank; SEL in Elementary School: Using the LUSD Lesson Bank; Virtual Morning Meetings for Elementary Teachers - Responsive Classroom; CREW is for Everybody; Virtual Check In Check Out Behavior Intervention.
 In order to support the mental health of staff members the following sessions were offered: VEBA presents Gentle Yoga; VEBA presents Mindfulness Workshop for Teachers and School Employees; VEBA presents Meal Prep Cooking Demo.
-Staff mental health will be monitored via surveys administered each trimester.